 Because of this foresight in architecting our unified API framework, Kloudless can speedily grow our offered services in a short period of time, allowing for new integrations and platforms to be added to our already deep library of APIs in a matter of weeks, as opposed to months.

-In order to provide users with a visual UI-based tool to access their files and documents across cloud-based storage providers, Kloudless provides an open-source JS library called Kloudless File Explorer which embeds an iframe into your site with different clickable options for storage integrations.
-Our File Explorer speeds up development time by integrating with our Unified API and giving your users a ready-to-use “out of the box” apparatus to access their service of choice.
+In order to provide users with a visual UI-based tool to access their files and documents across cloud-based storage providers, Kloudless provides an open-source JS library called Kloudless File Picker which embeds an iframe into your site with different clickable options for storage integrations.
+Our File Picker speeds up development time by integrating with our Unified API and giving your users a ready-to-use “out of the box” apparatus to access their service of choice.

-The main goal for us when incorporating something like Autodesk into our Kloudless File Explorer is to give an end user a visual experience as close as possible to accessing their data or files on Autodesk itself.
+The main goal for us when incorporating something like Autodesk into our Kloudless File Picker is to give an end user a visual experience as close as possible to accessing their data or files on Autodesk itself.
 Essentially, we aim to replicate Autodesk’s look of their file structure in our own UI-tool.
 Because of that, sometimes our engineers will have to think of unique ways to access a user’s data through the provider’s API and then display it in a different way to the end user.